 1. Microbiome imbalances.

-The wonderful world of your microbiome!
-This collection of bacteria located in your gut affects almost every aspect of your health.
-A common misconception is that you have to be having gut symptoms in order to have gut problems, but that is simply not the case.
-Bacterial imbalances have been implicated in everything from hormonal issues to weight-loss resistance as well as digestive problems like leaky gut syndrome.
+This collection of bacteria located in your gut affects almost every aspect of your health and is a key component of your immune system.
+You don’t have to be having gut symptoms in order to have gut problems because bacterial imbalances can manifest in a number of different ways, from hormonal issues to weight-loss resistance as well as digestive problems like leaky gut syndrome.
 It has also been shown that the health of your microbiome is key for proper metabolic function and immune system function.

-Inflammation is one of your body’s natural defense mechanisms; however, chronic inflammation is a driving factor behind almost every health problem.
-Most inflammatory diseases can be traced back to the health of the microbiome, including chronic health problems such as rheumatoid arthritis, multiple sclerosis, and even asthma.
+Inflammation is one of your body’s natural defense mechanisms, but chronic inflammation takes a helpful response and turns it into a pathology.
+Inflammation has been implicated in almost every chronic health problem and most inflammatory diseases can be traced back to the health of the microbiome, including autoimmune issues such as rheumatoid arthritis and multiple sclerosis, and other issues such as asthma.
+This is just one example of how multiple points of dysfunction can be related.

-You can down kale and kombucha like a champ, but if you’re serving yourself a huge slice of stress every day, you won’t be feeling optimal.
-This is because what happens in your mind can manifest in your body; for example, the gut-brain axis is directly affected during times of increased stress, and this can lead to a variety of digestive problems such as IBS and leaky gut syndrome.
-The gut-brain connection is so strong that additional research has supported that a healthier microbiome can positively affect brain health and the symptoms of PTSD.
-Just one more reason to practice mindfulness!
+You can down kale and kombucha like a champ, but if you’re serving yourself a huge slice of stress every day, you won’t ever be at your best because what happens in your mind can manifest in your body.
+For example, stress impacts the gut-brain axis directly during times of increased stress, which can lead to digestive problems such as IBS and leaky gut syndrome.
+But the affect goes the opposite way, too.
+Research has supported that a healthier microbiome can positively affect brain health and the symptoms of PTSD.
+These are all reasons why stress management (meditation, mindfulness, deep breathing, walks in nature) is a powerful healer.

 5. Food intolerances.